sunny-panchal/personal-site/app/data/markdown/blog/onConsciousness.md

 #### Forced dualism through IIT
     If the commplexity of information processing reaches a critical point after which something becomes self-reflective and conscious, how is this barrier defined and how would this

+#### Attractor Dynamics
+    - attention modulating attractor states
+    - Mood/emotions as attractor states

+#### Tying it all together - Consciousness as a prior revisited
+    - Neural storms as thought
+    - Brain as a probabilistic engine - direct stimuli perception vs internally generated activity

+#### A medium for consciousness
+    - tying together some of the concepts above on

+#### Neuronal basis of self

+#### Making sense of it all - conclusions
+    - Implications for self
+    - lack of free will
+    - We're all in this together
+    - Relation to self
+        - realization that the qualia of our experiences may be identical
+                - we're all just separate concentrations of consciousness

+#### Bonus - Consciousness in artificial agents
+    Only touch on this subject here and have an entire post dedicated to this in the future.